 Most people are in their late teens or early 20s when symptoms of bipolar disorder first start.
 Nearly everyone with bipolar disorder develops it before age 50.
 People with an immediate family member with bipolar disorder are at higher risk.

-At least 1 episode of mania in the patient's lifetime
+At least 1 episode of mania or hypomania in the patient's lifetime

 Episodes of depression (major depressive disorder), which are often recurrent